 There’s no better way to start a Gold Coast day than at one of its golden beaches.
 At the beginner friendly point break Currumbin Alley down south, Surf Services Australia offers wave riding lessons run by Mark Richardson and his wife Bianca, who happens to be Joel Parkinson’s sister.
 On your way back north, you can feed rainbow lorikeets and kangaroos and hold a baby saltwater crocodile at the Currumbin Wildlife Sanctuary.

 For those seeking a little more wilderness, there’s Burleigh Head National Park with its stunning ocean track and secret swimming holes.
 This is also an excellent place to watch whales from June to November or see the sun set over the skyscrapers of Surfers Paradise.

 If you’re a fan of heights, go inside the Q1 building, which is among the tallest residential structures in the world.
 The Skypoint Observation Deck affords 360 degree views from the ocean horizon to the hinterland.
 End your night at the design and street food hub Miami Marketta.
 If you’re lucky, a band like the Growlers or Allah-Las will be playing.

-And, of course, if you’re travelling with kids (or the young at heart), you can’t go past the Gold Coast’s top three theme parks – Wet ‘n’ Wild, Sea World and Movie World.
-Each park has a range of rides, attractions and entertainment, so spread your visit over a few days to experience it all.
-Members can take advantage of a discounted seven day pass that includes ride photos – a perfect souvenir of your time on the Gold Coast.
+And, of course, if you’re travelling with kids (or the young at heart), you can’t go past the Gold Coast’s top theme parks – Dreamworld, Movie World, Sea World, WhiteWater World and Wet ‘n’ Wild.
+Each park has a range of rides, slides and entertainment, so spread your visit over a few days to experience it all, including .
+Members can take advantage of discounted passes that include ride photos – a perfect souvenir of your time on the Gold Coast.